 RACE & SPORTS

 Sports have the opportunity to lead by example.
 Players are heroes whose opinions are seen and valued by their fans, especially young ones.
-League policies matter to the society at large as they are highly visible, involve large populations and have important symbolism.
+League and team policies matter to the society at large as sports are highly visible, involve large populations and have important symbolism.
 Fan behavior can also have impact on the larger populace.

 For these reasons, it is important for the Rose Bowl Institute to address how sports can lead the body politic in issues of racial equity, and also how sports institutions can improve in areas of diversity, equity and inclusion.

-One of the iconic symbols of leading by example was Jackie Robinson – a former Pasadena resident, a Rose Bowl Stadium record holder, an icon in the game of baseball and in life.
+One of the iconic symbols of leading by example was Jackie Robinson – a former Pasadena resident, a Rose Bowl Stadium record holder, an icon in the game of baseball and a civic leader.
 A statue of Jackie Robinson greets visitors at the front of America’s Stadium in Pasadena as a symbol of inclusion, courage, integrity and fair play.

 When a rainbow spreads across the sky it is reminding the world that beauty comes in all colors.